Insulin resistance is a major health problem worldwide.

 Insulin resistance occurs when the cells in your muscles, fat, and liver don’t respond well to insulin – a fat-storage hormone produced by the pancreas that allows your body to use glucose for energy.

-This extra work can wear out the pancreas, leading to higher blood sugar levels and, eventually, type 2 diabetes.
+This extra work leads to higher blood sugar levels and, eventually, type 2 diabetes, and wears out the pancreas.

-This leads to hyperglycaemia (high blood sugar,) and a cascade of health problems – including cardiovascular disease, chronic inflammation, oxidative stress, and metabolic syndrome.
+This leads to hyperglycaemia (high blood sugar,) and a cascade of health problems – including heart disease, chronic inflammation, oxidative stress, and metabolic syndrome.

 IR is seen as a key factor in the development of metabolic disorders.